 - Information about why you should study neurodiagnostic technologist at KCC

-KCC’s Neurodiagnostic Technologist Certificate Program curriculum consists of the following courses.
-Students wishing to earn an Associate of Applied Science in Neurodiagnostic Technologist must successfully complete the certificate and must satisfy the general education requirements of the college.
+KCC’s Neurodiagnostic Technologist Program curriculum consists of the following courses.
+Students wishing to earn an Associate in Applied Science in Neurodiagnostic Technologist degree must successfully complete the program coursework and must satisfy the general education requirements of the college.

 - EEGT 100: Neuroanatomy and Physiology